buditanrim/buditanrim.github.io/_posts/2021-03-11-dealing-with-promotion-rejection.md

 With a warm handshake,<br/> Budi

 ---
 *I love hearing questions from the reader.
 If you have questions.
-Please click the appropriate button on my website, or if you read this from your inbox, you can reply right away.*
+Please click the appropriate button on my website, or just reply if you read this from your inbox.*